Billy Murphy Jr.: Law and political career

 Murphy appeared as himself in The Wire, season 5, episode 7: "Took" (airdate February 17, 2008).

 Freddie Gray case

 In 2015, Murphy served as attorney for the family of Freddie Gray, who died during an encounter with the Baltimore police.
 Murphy has long been critical of the ways law-enforcement practices can unfairly harm African-Americans.
-Even in 1999, Murphy denounced "zero tolerance" as an approach to policing and advocated requiring police officers to cary "audiotape recorders" as a means of improving courtesy and making officers "less inclined to commit perjury."
+Even in 1999, Murphy denounced "zero tolerance" as an approach to policing and advocated requiring police officers to carry "audiotape recorders" as a means of improving courtesy and making officers "less inclined to commit perjury."